-- 1.34 Given the importance of the difference between interest rates and economic growth for the path of the debt-to-GDP ratio, it is worth considering the role played by economic growth in determining the level of interest rates. - 1.35 Nominal interest rates can be decomposed into a 'real' rate and a component that compensates for expected inflation.
-The theoretical link between growth and interest rates is at the real level.10 But this is only true under a number of simplifying assumptions, so in reality other factors will play a role.
-And in any case we would not expect the relationship to hold in any given year, since the concept of growth it refers to is closer to that of potential growth rather than one affected by the economic cycle. - 1.36 In reality, domestic rates of economic growth are one but only one determinant of the level of domestic interest rates.
-Empirical estimates suggest that for a globally integrated economy like the UK, domestic GDP growth is not the most important driver of domestic interest rates, with a high degree of correlation between UK and US government bond yields.11 Global interest rates are another important driver of domestic interest rates, which in turn reflect a variety of global influences, including GDP growth in other countries.
+- 8.34 Given the importance of the difference between interest rates and economic growth for the path of the debt-to-GDP ratio, it is worth considering the role played by economic growth in determining the level of interest rates. - 8.35 Nominal interest rates can be decomposed into a 'real' rate and a component that compensates for expected inflation.
+The theoretical link between growth and interest rates is at the real level.9 But this is only true under a number of simplifying assumptions, so in reality other factors will play a role.
+And in any case we would not expect the relationship to hold in any given year, since the concept of growth it refers to is closer to that of potential growth rather than one affected by the economic cycle. - 8.36 In reality, domestic rates of economic growth are one but only one determinant of the level of domestic interest rates.
+Empirical estimates suggest that for a globally integrated economy like the UK, domestic GDP growth is not the most important driver of domestic interest rates, with a high degree of correlation between UK and US government bond yields.10 Global interest rates are another important driver of domestic interest rates, which in turn reflect a variety of global influences, including GDP growth in other countries. - 8.37 But alongside these global drivers, domestic factors do also play a role.
+For example, longer-term domestic interest rates are sensitive to domestic monetary conditions and expected inflation rates, which in turn reflect a combination of factors including the current rate of inflation, the cyclical position of the economy and the monetary policy target.11 In the UK, lower inflation has helped to reduce effective interest rates in recent decades. - 8.38 Government debt and borrowing can also affect domestic interest rates over time, with higher borrowing and the accumulation of public debt likely to put upward pressure on domestic interest rates, especially over the long term.
+In an open economy like the UK, capital inflows could finance domestic investment despite high government borrowing, but future national income would be reduced as the proceeds of that investment accrue to those financing it from overseas.12 - 8.39 Risk premia can be generated by many factors.
+For example, high levels of public debt could be perceived to create vulnerability to future shocks, with the risk that each incremental fiscal shock could be the one that pushes debt to levels that markets would view as unsustainable.
+Large implicit contingent liabilities associated with a large financial sector could also be a source of risk premia (see Chapter 4).

-10 This is consistent with the Ramsey-Cass-Koopmans growth model with logarithmic preferences.
+9 This is consistent with the Ramsey-Cass-Koopmans growth model with logarithmic preferences.